mdwelker10/discord-bot-aigis/README-Purge.md

 ### When to Purge
 This is not an operation to be taken lightly, as it essentially resets Aigis to when she first joins your server.
 Here are some situations when you can, or should, run a data purge:
 - When you no longer want Aigis in your server, *you should run this command before kicking her*.
+  - This might not apply if you have not run the `/setup` command
 - If you want to disable all commands after having Aigis in the server for a while.
 - If you want to stop Song of the Day and Manga pings for all users in your server
 - If someone has messed up your data and typing the commands to fix it is too tedious, like if they added hundreds of playlists to the Song of the Day rotation for example.